fracpete/bbb-render-docker/README.md

 ### Build

-You can build the image like this
+You can build the image locally like this:

 ```commandline
 docker build -t bbbr .